ericpgreen/coping_together_nc_rct/simulate.md

 ```

 It’s time to simulate with different combinations of scenarios and
 parameters.
-Just doing 10 and only varying number of facilitators (a key
+Just doing 10 runs and only varying number of facilitators
-driver of sample size in this setup) to test.
+(a key driver of sample size in this setup) to test.

 ``` r
   x <- crossing(